pytorch/glow/docs/Lexicon.md

 * LGTM
   Looks Good To Me
-  Indiciates that the reviewer belives your code to be correct and a positive change.
+  Indicates that the reviewer believes your code to be correct and a positive change.
 Used to indicate approval for merging the changes.

 * LSTM